Bowling Party Ideas: retro & modern

 - Check out my page of Baseball party ideas, there are lots of concession stand inspired dishes such as these hot dog shaped cakes (below left) and this cheesecake that looks like nachos! (below right) which you could also use for bowling party food.

-- If you want to make your own birthday cake to compliment these bowling party ideas, use this sports ball cake pan.
+- If you want to make your own birthday cake to compliment these bowling party ideas, use this sports ball cake pan from supplier 3.
 It's a generic ball pan so can be decorated to look like all different types of balls (ex, tennis, basketball etc).

 - I'd recommend rolling out fondant icing and using this to cover the ball as it will give it a smoother, more realistic appearance (such as this example by see-through-silence at deviant art).
 You can then add some small black fondant circles and push these in slightly to look like the holes.